obsidian-tasks-group/obsidian-tasks/docs/Advanced/SQL Searches/SQL Debugging.md

 ## Query with no data to query against

 This example runs the SQL query as is with no data passed in so the entire SQL query has to return some information.
+You can use this to play with the functions and moment formatting as needed to see what the output looks like.
+As the SQL engine can query against JavaScript objects you can also add them as the data to query.

 ````text
 ```tasks-sql